fermuch/medio-comms/README.md

 # MedIO Communications

-Library to handle common communications with MedIO systems.
+Library to handle common communications with MedIO systems in a PlatformIO environment.

+Supports both native (UNIX) and ESP32 platforms.

 # Table of content